japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

 # ResolveRelations Logical Resolution Rule -- Resolving UnresolvedRelations With Tables in Catalog

-`ResolveRelations` is a logical resolution rule that the link:spark-sql-Analyzer.adoc#ResolveRelations[logical query plan analyzer] uses to <<apply, resolve UnresolvedRelations>> (in a logical query plan), i.e.
+`ResolveRelations` is a logical resolution rule that the spark-sql-Analyzer.md#ResolveRelations[logical query plan analyzer] uses to <<apply, resolve UnresolvedRelations>> (in a logical query plan), i.e.

-* Resolves link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelation] logical operators (in link:InsertIntoTable.adoc[InsertIntoTable] operators)
+* Resolves spark-sql-LogicalPlan-UnresolvedRelation.md[UnresolvedRelation] logical operators (in InsertIntoTable.md[InsertIntoTable] operators)

 * Other uses of `UnresolvedRelation`

-Technically, `ResolveRelations` is just a link:catalyst/Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveRelations` is just a catalyst/Rule.md[Catalyst rule] for transforming spark-sql-LogicalPlan.md[logical plans], i.e. `Rule[LogicalPlan]`.

-`ResolveRelations` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.
+`ResolveRelations` is part of spark-sql-Analyzer.md#Resolution[Resolution] fixed-point batch of rules.

 [[example]]
 [source, scala]